 - No proof of financial loss

-THE RIGHT CRIMINAL DEFENSE LAWYER FOR GRAND THEFT DEDICATED TO GETTING JUSTICE FOR CLIENTS
+THE CRIMINAL DEFENSE LAWYER FOR GRAND THEFT DEDICATED TO GETTING JUSTICE FOR CLIENTS

 Vista – Escondido – Carlsbad – Fallbrook – Oceanside – Encinitas – Solana Beach – San Ysidro – Chula Vista – San Diego – Carmel Valley – Pacific Beach – Del Mar – San Marcos – El Cajon – La Costa – Leucadia – La Jolla – Mission Beach – Mira Mesa – Imperial Beach – North Park – Hillcrest – Rancho Santa Fe – Poway – North County – South Bay – Coronado – Miramar – Scripps Ranch – Rancho Bernardo – Ramona – Mission Hills – Bonita – Point Loma – Valley Center – Bonsall